superstrap/superstrap/site/content/docs/0.1/components/card.md

 ### Grid cards

-Use the Bootstrap grid system and its [`.row-cols` classes]({{< docsref "/layout/grid#row-columns" >}}) to control how many grid columns (wrapped around your cards) you show per row.
+Use the SuperStrap grid system and its [`.row-cols` classes]({{< docsref "/layout/grid#row-columns" >}}) to control how many grid columns (wrapped around your cards) you show per row.
 For example, here's `.row-cols-1` laying out the cards on one column, and `.row-cols-md-2` splitting four cards to equal width across multiple rows, from the medium breakpoint up.

 {{< example >}}
 <div class="row row-cols-1 row-cols-md-2 g-4">